 Step 3: Use our calf fitting table (left) and the links below to find your best calf fit.

 Tip: Want to wear your new knee boots over trousers or tights?
 Wear them as you measure to ensure an exacting fit.

 Shop by calf fit

-In case you hadn’t noticed, we’re passionate about delivering the shoes and boots that are endlessly wearable, up-to-date, yet remaining entirely classic and timeless, and the Tailor Made boot collection promises all of that.
+In case you hadn’t noticed, we’re passionate about delivering the shoes and boots that are endlessly wearable, and up-to-date, yet remain entirely classic and timeless.
+The Tailor Made boot collection promises all of that.

-In case you need a little extra persuasion, take a scroll through the collection to find out for yourself, each are available with four calf fits.
+In case you need a little extra persuasion, take a scroll through the collection to find out for yourself, each style is available with four calf fits.

 How to care for knee-high boots

 With the right care your knee-high boots are more likely to stick around for the foreseeable, plus you can keep them looking as fresh as the day they arrived.

 How to Clean & Polish Your Boots